{\tau}-Cluster Morphism Categories and Picture Groups: Picture Groups and the Fundamental Group

-\begin{lem} Let $W$ be a wide subcategory of rank $k\geq 2$.
-Let $\Sigma(W)$ be the simplicial complex with vertices the (isoclasses of) indecomposable support $\tau$-rigid objects for $W$ so that a set of vertices spans a simplex in $\Sigma(W)$ if and only if their direct sum is support $\tau$-rigid.
+\begin{lem} Let $W$ be a wide subcategory of rank $k\neq 0$.
+Let $\Sigma(W)$ be the simplicial complex with vertices the (isoclasses of) indecomposable support $\tau$-rigid pairs for $W$ so that a set of vertices spans a simplex in $\Sigma(W)$ if and only if their direct sum is a support $\tau$-rigid pair.
 Then $\Sigma(W)$ is homeomorphic to a $(k-1)$-sphere and each morphism $[U]:W\rightarrow0$ corresponds to the $(k-1)$-simplex whose vertices are the direct summands of $U$. \end{lem}

+The following proposition and its proof are virtually identical to \cite[Sec.
+4.1]{igusa_signed} and \cite[Thm 4.4]{igusa_category}.
+We give an example following the proof.

-\begin{prop} The classifying space $\B\W(\Lambda)$ is a $rk(\Lambda)$-dimensional CW-complex having one cell $e(W)$ of dimension $k$ for every wide subcategory $W$ of rank $k$.
+\begin{prop} The classifying space $\mathcal{B}\mathfrak{W}(\Lambda)$ is a $\mathsf{rk}(\Lambda)$-dimensional CW-complex having one cell $e(W)$ of dimension $k$ for every wide subcategory $W$ of rank $k$.
 The $k$-cell $e(W)$ is the union of the factorization cubes of all morphisms $W\rightarrow 0$. \end{prop}

-\begin{proof} Let $W \in \wide\Lambda$.
-By the previous lemma, the forward link $Lk_+(W)$ is a $(k-1)$-sphere.
-It follows that the union of factorization cubes corresponding to morphisms $W\rightarrow 0$ is homeomorphic to a disk of dimension $k$.
-We denote this disk by $e(W)$.

-We now need only show that $e(W)$ meets lower dimensional cells only along its boundary.
-This is immediate since lower dimensional cells cannot contain the vertex $W$, which is a vertex of every nonboundary simplex of the cell $e(W)$.
-See \cite[Thm.
-4.4]{igusa_category} for more details. \end{proof}
+\begin{proof} For simplicity, we identify each morphism in $\mathfrak{W}(\Lambda)$ with its factorization cube in $\mathcal{B}\mathfrak{W}(\Lambda)$.
+Let $W \in \mathsf{wide}\Lambda$ be a wide subcategory of rank $k$ and let $e(W)$ be the union of the factorization cubes of all morphisms $W \rightarrow 0$.
+These morphisms are in bijection with elements of $\stt W$.
+An example of a cell $e(W)$ for a wide subcategory of rank 2 is shown in Figure \ref{fig:homotopy}.
+We must show that $e(W)$ is a disk of dimension $k$ attached to lower dimensional cells along its boundary.